 If you’re able, take the motorcycle for a spin.
 It’s good to get familiar with how well the clutch works, how well the brakes works, and altogether functionality of the motorcycle.
 You should especially listen to the engine and any ticks it may have.
 If you do hear any ticking, that’s a sign the engine may go out soon.

 It’s okay to not buy the motorcycle right away.
 If you need to think about, tell the seller you will contact them within the next day or two.
-But be swift and don’t put off your contemplation.
-The seller may have other potential buyers and does not owe you first dibs.

 Before You Go